remoorejr/cordova-plugin-alpha-wkwebview-engine/README.md

 Cordova Alpha WKWebView Engine
 ======

-This is a modified version of the Cordova WkWebView Engine plugin that includes a custom URL scheme, alpha-local:// for access to jpg and media files stored in the device local file system.
-Assumes a file name that starts with the file:// protocol.
+This is a modified version of the Cordova WkWebView Engine plugin that includes a custom URL scheme, alpha-local:// for access to local media and html files stored in the device local file system.
+Assumes the original file name starts with the file:// protocol.

 To access jpg image files add the prefix:   alpha-local://jpg-image?url= to the local jpg file name.
 To access png image files add the prefix:   alpha-local://png-image?url= to the local png file name.